kym-21/kym-21/README.md

-Hey there 👋
+# Hey there 👋
-I'm [kym](https://kym-21.github.io/portfolio/), a developer based in Kenya.
+I'm [Kym](https://kym-21.github.io/portfolio/), a developer based in Kenya.

-I mostly work on web stuff — React, TypeScript, HTML, CSS — and I like experimenting with creative animations 🎨.
+I specialize in building modern web applications with **React, TypeScript, HTML, and CSS**.
+I’m passionate about creating solutions that are both **simple and elegant**, while also tackling **complex challenges** that push me to learn and grow.

-On the side, I practice cybersecurity tools like scapy 🔐 and enjoy troubleshooting when tech breaks ⚡.
+Beyond frontend development, I explore **cybersecurity tools** like scapy 🔐 and enjoy troubleshooting workflows to make systems more reliable ⚡.

-Here you’ll find the work I’m experimenting with, learning from, and building — everything coded from the ground up. ✨

 ---

-**Tools & Tech**
+## Tools & Tech
 - React, TypeScript, HTML, CSS
+- GitHub, Vercel, VS Code
 - Cybersecurity practice with Python tools
-- GitHub, Vercel, VS Code

 ---

-**A Bit About Me**
+## A Bit About Me
-- ☕ Very much a coffee person
+- ☕ Coffee fuels my coding sessions
-- 🎬 Into anime — Code Geass is a favorite
+- 🎬 Anime fan — Code Geass is a favorite
-- 🔍 I love reverse‑engineering code and UIs just to see how they tick
+- 🔍 I love reverse‑engineering code and UIs to understand how things work
-- 🛠️ I enjoy building things that range from simple and elegant to complex and challenging
+- 🛠️ I enjoy building solutions that balance simplicity with technical depth
+- ⚡ Persistent problem‑solver: I’ll chase down bugs until they’re gone